Welcome to Magic Ears

 Booking Classes and Hours

-So Magic Ears is an ideal part time gig or as a compliment to another online teaching platform.
+So Magic Ears is an ideal part time position or as a compliment to another online teaching platform.

 For the actual class, it’s a 25 minute lesson with between 1-4 students.
 The classroom is an interactive environment where students can draw and move items.
 The teacher has the ability to mute the functionality of any student at their discretion.